 - Tone with a product that contains Salicylic acid.

-- Protect your skin from photodamage with an oil-free sunscreen containing at least SPF 30.
+- Protect your skin from photo damage with an oil-free sunscreen containing at least SPF 30.

 Weekly Skincare Routine

 If you’re looking for in office treatments, then try a course of chemical peels.
-If your acne is under control and you simply wish to optimise your skincare routine, then a bespoke chemical peel or advanced clinical facial every 2-3 months can help with that.
-At City Skin Clinic, we offer a wide variety of bespoke skin treatments for acne prone skin in London.
-Our chemical peels and advanced clinical facials are all entirely designed around your specific skin concerns and goals.
+If your acne is under control and you simply wish to boost your skincare routine, then a superficial chemical peel or advanced clinical facial every 2-3 months can help with that.
+At City Skin Clinic, we offer personalised prescription skincare to treat acne, scars and hyperpigmentation through our online skincare clinic.
+These are entirely designed around your specific skin concerns and goals.